- What are Critical Values?

 A. Find a critical value for a confidence level

-Sample question: Find a critical value for a 90% confidence level.
+Example question: Find a critical value for a 90% confidence level (Two-Tailed Test).

 Step 1: Subtract the confidence level from 100% to find the α level: 100% – 90% = 10%.